wencessz/developers/positions/frontend_engineer-en.md

 ### Job Description

 > We have a pretty cool job to work in ClickBus, a startup with fast and global growth.
 > The post in question is for a full / senior Frontend Engineer profile.
-The main requirements are:

 ### Requirements
 - Experience in SPAs creation